 Most iPhoneographers would love to create high resolution, detailed, print-ready images.
 High quality output greatly increases the desire for your work across many venues of the graphics industry.
 Larger prints mean more potential buyers, higher DPI means more detail in those reproductions which could lead to more industry recognition and possibly more green in your pocket.

 I’m going to show you the basic workflow I use on 90% of my photos.
 This tutorial will take you from snapping the photo to a finished image with a resolution of 4896 x 3672, DPI of 300 x 300 and a way to create a master RAW image in TIFF format for archiving.

 - an iPhone 5 or newer (an iPhone 4S should also work nearly as well. =M=)

-- KitCam ( Unfortunately, since the time this post was written, KitCam has been deleted from the App Store. =M= )
+- KitCam (Since this post was written, the original KitCam has also been deleted from the App Store. =M= )

 (Since this post was originally published in 2013, several of the photo apps above have been end-of-lifed and are no longer available in the App Store.
 Here is a list of comparable photo apps you can use in place of them: )

 - Cortex Camera, ($2.99, App Store link) – can replace ClearCam.

 - Hydra – Amazing Photography ($2.99, App Store link) – can also replace ClearCam |

 - KitCamera. – a clone that is now being developed by not-the-original developer.
 This can replace KitCam for many – not all – uses |

 When I worked as a roadie, a sound engineer once explained why the band onstage sounded so bad.
 He said, “Crap in, loud crap out.”
 In other words, if you want a high quality result you need to start with the highest quality ingredients.
 The first ingredient is a crisp, clear photo which incorporates a great subject, composition and tone.
 I can’t help you with subject, composition and tone but for a crisp clear photo; “There’s an app for that!”